 - Theology and Expository Preaching

 A Master of Divinity or its equivalent, or a Master of Arts of a theological nature of at least 96 quarter units (64 semester units) from an approved school.
 For M.Div. equivalency, contact an advisor at 818.909.5624 or email@example.com.

 - A Pastoral Leadership Position.
 The D.Min. program is designed for expositors to continue to learn and grow without having to leave their ministry context.

-- A minimum of three years consecutive preaching experience after receiving the M.Div. or MA degree.
+- A minimum of three years consecutive preaching experience after receiving an M.Div. or a minimum of five years consecutive preaching experience after receiving an M.A. degree.